De Koningshoeven Brewery: The brewery

 Of the twelve trappist breweries, this brewery is currently operated by De Koningshoeven NV, a subsidiary of the Bavaria Brewery, but the buildings and equipment are owned by the abbey.
 The monks of the abbey are the ultimate authority on the brewing process.
 However, the secular company runs the business operations.
 The abbey also houses a bar and shop/museum, the latter of which is staffed by a monk.

 At times, the brewery has allowed its spare capacity to be used for brewing of other beers.
 Wieckse Witte and Chimay have at one stage been brewed in the abbey.

 As with all other Trappist breweries, the brewery exists in order to finance the monastery, not for profit or any other commercial reason.

 Originally the brewery was called De Schaapskooi, and this name is still used casually especially around the region.

 Beers

 The beers and the brewery are usually marketed under the name La Trappe.
 However, in some markets, such as the United States, the Koningshoeven name was used until 2010.
-It is one of five producers of Trappist beer outside Belgium, and produces four regular and two seasonal beers:
+It is one of five producers of Trappist beer outside Belgium: